TUM-Dev/campus_flutter/README.md

 -->

 ## Beta
 If you want to participate in the beta of this app, enter your details [here](https://testflight.apple.com/join/4Ddi6f2f) to get invited via TestFlight or [here]() to get invited via the Google Play Beta Program.
+You can also test the preliminary [web app](https://tum-dev.github.io/Campus-Flutter/).
+We would appreciate your feedback regarding bugs and improvement suggestions!

 ## Policies
 [Privacy policy](https://app.tum.de/landing/privacy/)